Diplomatic missions

 Kingdom of Eswatini

-The Republic of Bulgaria does not have an embassy in the capital Mbabane.
-Bulgarian nationals residing for a short or longer period of time in Eswatini can contact on consular issues the embassy of the Republic of Bulgaria in Pretoria, South Africa.
+The Republic of Bulgaria does not have a functioning embassy in the capital Mbabane.
+Bulgarian citizens residing in Eswatini on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.

 Address: 1071 Church Street, 0083 Hatfield, Pretoria, Republic of South Africa